Artist Spotlight: Sargent Claude Johnson

 Sargent Claude Johnson, Organ Screen, 1933–34, gilded and painted redwood, 105 × 264 × 2 in.
 Photo: © 2014 Fredrik Nilsen. | The Huntington Library, Art Museum, and Botanical Gardens.

-After establishing himself as an artist, Johnson became a teacher.
+After establishing himself nationally as an artist, Johnson became a teacher.
 He taught sculpture at Mills College in Oakland and ran workshops organized by the San Francisco Housing Authority.
-He believed creativity was an essential civic value and saw teaching as a way of sharing this value with others, especially working-class Black people experiencing the repressive effects of redlining and over-policing that continue to affect non-white people today.
+He believed creativity was an essential civic value and saw teaching as a way of sharing this value with others, especially working-class Black people experiencing the repressive effects of redlining and over-policing that continue to affect non-white people.

 Expand image Black and white photo of a 1940s department store featuring a decorative façade with geometric designs.